anipingping/MechaCar_Statistical_Analysis/README.md

 With the cost of gasoline skyrocketing (it is close to $7 for a gallon of gas in Sonoma County, California), an obvious and relevant exercise is to compare the mpg of the MechaCar against its competitors.

 #### What is the null hypothesis or alternative hypothesis?
-The null hypothesis is probably as follows: there is no statistical difference between the average miles per gallon of the MechaCar and the average miles per gallon of MechaCar's 3 closest competitors by market share.
+The null hypothesis is probably as follows: there is no statistically significant difference between the average miles per gallon of the MechaCar and the average miles per gallon of MechaCar's 3 closest competitors by market share.
+Any difference is random and cannot be used to argue that MechaCar is a more fuel efficient vehicle.

 #### What statistical test would you use to test the hypothesis?
 And why?
 I would compare the mean miles per gallon of the MechaCar from all manufacturing lots with the mean miles per gallon of MechaCar's 3 closest competitors.